EEN421/EEN421.github.io/_posts/PIM & JITA_working title.md

 # Thanks for Reading!

 If you've made it this far, thanks for reading!
 I hope this has been a helpful guide for locking down your jumpboxes and thus your critical corporate resources!

+The non-screenshot images featured in this article were generated from either [Microsoft Copilot](https://copilot.microsoft.com/) or [www.leonardo.ai](www.Leonardo.ai).

 <br/>
 <br/>